top of page

 Value Proposition

-You align vendors before they touch your business.
+• align vendors before they touch the business

 Overview

 The Authoring PIA is the world’s first Meaning Governance System.
-It is the evolution beyond Value Stream Mapping and process assessments, and it forms the foundation for safe, governed AI.
+It is the evolution beyond process mapping, value stream mapping, and requirements analysis.
+It forms the foundation for safe, governed AI.

-For the first time, leaders can define their enterprise truth — not vendors, not consultants, not AI models.
+For the first time, leaders can define their enterprise truth in a governed form that AI can interpret consistently and that humans can follow without variation.

 The Authoring PIA is the commercial on‑ramp into the PIA Era.